kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 Integration tests can be added to verify the core controller logic:

-- `lastUsedTime` set when last Pod referencing PVC terminates
+- `LastUsedTime` set when last Pod referencing PVC terminates
-- `lastUsedTime` not set when other Pods still reference the PVC
+- `LastUsedTime` not set when other Pods still reference the PVC
 - Feature gate enable/disable behavior

 Note: Integration and e2e tests would be pretty identical for this feature.